mypreview/conj-lite/README.md

 We welcome contributions in any form, and you can help reporting, testing, and detailing bugs.

-## Premium Version
+## Go premium

-The premium version of this theme is only available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag:
+The premium version of this theme is available to purchase from [Themeforest](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview). :moneybag: